TheGoodlike13/liberty_or_death/README.md

 * we can login to it
 * the SSO mechanisms ignores this for some reason
 * the account cannot be found by our LDAP configuration

+I try a different account, `Administrator`.
+No dice.

+I explore the state of LDAP entries a bit and come up with these custom filters:

+    <customFilters id="customFilters"
+                   userFilter="&amp;(cn=%v)(objectClass=user)"
+                   groupFilter="&amp;(cn=%v)(objectClass=group)"
+                   userIdMap="*:cn"
+                   groupMemberIdMap="group:member"/>

+No dice.
+I decide to try a slightly different approach.
+Samba is supposed to be something like a stand-in for Microsoft AD, so perhaps using that would work?

+    ldapType="Microsoft Active Directory"

+    <activedFilters userFilter="&amp;(cn=%v)(objectClass=person)"
+                    groupFilter="&amp;(cn=%v)(objectClass=group)"
+                    userIdMap="*:cn"
+                    groupIdMap="*:cn"
+                    groupMemberIdMap="group:member"/>

+And finally after all of this messing around...
+`CN=mumkashi,CN=Users,DC=goodlike,DC=eu` works as a username.

+I'm gonna guess I don't have to explain how that's just not right xD

+It seems that SPNEGO is not working properly at some level.
+If it did, I wouldn't even need to enter a username & password, let alone using a full name from LDAP.
+All that we've achieved is using LDAP for authentication again.

+I cleanup old authorization code and leave it at that for now.

 ## Summary in summary